vuk5002/Lunar/README.md

 ```

 To run it on real hardware, its a bit harder, I recommend using RUFUS and make a bootable USB\
 Keep in mind your test machine NEEDS to support (U)EFI Boot!
+You DONT need TianoCore stuff to boot, you
+can use any other frimware you have, even on real HW.

 For VBox, VMWare, these do not work (for now).

+## Known Bugs
+- Programs not focused by default
+- DepthRenderer doesnt fallback to VMWareSVGA II or CPU Renderer if Intel HD graphics arent present (leaving the Render button unusable)

 ## Screenshots
 ![App Screenshot](pr14.png)